Guidelines for Submitting Preliminary Proposals and Letters of Inquiry or Intent

 If collaborations are part of your pre-proposal, provide ORSP copies of email or other correspondence that cite the collaborators' willingness to participate.

 LOIs typically focus on the scope of work and do not include budget details.

-If a budget or bottom line is included, process as above for a pre-proposal.
+If an itemized budget or revisable bottom line is included, process as above for a pre-proposal.

 If you do not include a dollar amount, discuss with your chair/director and provide your departmentally-assigned pre-award specialist a copy of everything before sending to the sponsor.